KS/XXY affects around 1 in 600 males, but many medical practitioners mistakenly think it is so rare that they will never come across it.

-Early diagnosis and a good understanding of the implications of Klinefelter’s Syndrome (KS)/XXY can improve life for both the person with the condition and those with whom they have close contact.
+Early diagnosis and a good understanding of the implications of KS/XXY can improve life for both the person with the condition and for those with whom they have close contact.

-Unfortunately, KS/XXY is greatly under-diagnosed.
-Around 75% of those affected will never be diagnosed.
-The Klinefelter’s Syndrome Association (KSA) is working to raise the profile of the condition generally, but particularly within the medical profession.
+The KSA is trying to change the perception that KS/XXY is very rare.
+It works to raise the profile of the condition generally, but particularly within the medical profession.

 • sex hormone binding globulin (SHBG)

 Tests for testosterone levels should be taken early in the morning (around 8.00 am to 9.00 am).
 Levels taken at different times of the day will be lower and less reliable.

 - SHBG 13 - 71 mmol/l

 Normal testosterone levels are between 9.9 and 28.5 nmol/l,

 according to the Royal Free Hospital.
 Readings will vary between laboratories.

 High LH, FSH, SHGB and low testosterone levels indicate that the testes are producing little or no testosterone.